Uniform circular motion

 The left column gives the equations for linear kinematics in one dimension.
 The equations on the right are the corresponding equations for circular motion.

 Theta is defined as an angle in a circle of radius r.
+We have defined the counterclockwise direction to be positive.

 The acceleration vector for circular motion, in polar coordinates, is mathematically equivalent to the acceleration vector in Cartesian coordinates.
 In both cases, the components are independent, in that they are perpendicular to each other.
 Acceleration in polar coordinates is used for rotating systems as a convenience.